example42/psick/docs/git.md

 Worth noting is that we might not be able to push directly to the ```production branch```: it's relatively common to work on a ```development branch``` and then, after a proper `CI pipeline` where relevant tests are done, promote the change to the ```production branch```.

-We will review better some sample development workflows.
+We will review some sample `development workflows`.

 Branches can be considered different versions of the repository, changes made in a branch can be merge into another.
 They are typically used to develop features isolated from each other which, once completed and tested, are merged back into the `master branch` (`production`, in case of a `Puppet` `control-repo`).